 One of the reasons this book landed on the list is because it explains EOS in everyday language.
-Everyone on your team can read this book to truly understand EOS tools, from content writers to people in charge of design.

 Design Principles Cheat Sheet

 Each chapter features a quick summary, while progressive chapters are designed to motivate and engage teams.
-For instance, one of the things you will find in this book is how to ask employees or team members for feedback, so you can assess their happiness level and pinpoint pain points.
+For instance, one of the things you find in this book is how to ask employees or team members for feedback, so you assess their happiness level and pinpoint pain points.

 "The Lazy Project Manager" by Peter Taylor

 Don't get us wrong, we aren't encouraging laziness, but we are supporting the "working smarter, not harder" stand.
 "The Lazy Project Manager" shows project managers how to leave traditional workflow behind and switch to more productive processes.